Let's Talk About Love & Relationships

 Finding balance

-This can have a big impact on family finances and can also affect how care is provided to the child with special needs.
+This can have a significant impact on family finances and can also affect how care is provided to the child with special needs.
 The parent attending all the appointments often takes responsibility for carrying out recommendations and home programmes, on top of the everyday running of the house, and that might feel like a big weight to carry.
 The other partner becomes the sole breadwinner, and that is a big responsibility too.

 Finding the balance between providing for your child, earning a living and finding some time for yourself is a big challenge.